vtoomas/LabelSorcerer/PLAN.md

 * JSON import/export.
 * Error handling & validation (missing variables, bad selectors, etc.).
 * Undo/redo in layout editor (optional v1.1).

----

-That’s the full development plan for LabelSorcerer.

-You can now:

-* Drop this into your coding assistant as context.
-* Add `models.ts` with the interfaces we discussed earlier.
-* Start asking for concrete implementations file by file (e.g. “Implement storageService.ts as per spec”).